Stuart Forster reviews a Snugpak Softie Mountain Leader’s Smock.

-Disclosure: Stuart Forster, the author of this article, was supplied with a Snugpak Softie Mountain Leader’s Smock in order to facilitate this review.
+Disclosure: I was supplied with a Snugpak Softie Mountain Leader’s Smock to facilitate this review.
 Snugpack did not review or approve the post.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 This is an extremely comfortable piece of kit to wear.
-The durability and lightness of the fabric makes it a pleasure to wear in place of a fleece or as part of layering.
-I’ve tested the smock outdoors and was impressed by the protection it offers against cold and wind but also enjoyed wearing it while sat indoors at my computer during chilly spring days.
+The durability and lightness of the fabric makes it a pleasure to wear rather than a fleece or as part of layering.
+I’ve tested the smock outdoors and was impressed by the protection offered against cold and wind.
+I also wore it sitting indoors at my computer on chilly spring days.

-Breathable Paratex lightweight fabric makes the Snugpak ML 3 Softie Smock windproof yet enables perspiration to wick away rapidly.
+Breathable Paratex lightweight fabric makes the Snugpak ML 3 Softie Smock windproof.
+That material also enables perspiration to wick away rapidly.
 The material is water repellent and effective in showers.
 In extreme conditions this piece of kit can be worn under waterproofs.

 Thumb loops on the elasticated cuffs allow you to pull the sleeves down over your wrists for extra comfort and protection against cold.

 The manufacturer says that the close weave of the external fabric is hardwearing.
 Yet it remains soft to the touch.
 It zips up to chin level, offering a cosy sense of protection on blustery days.

 Importantly for me, when I’m photographing outdoors, the Snugpak ML3 Softie Smock provides good freedom of movement.
 It doesn’t restrict my movement as I pan to follow birds crossing the sky or get down low to photograph plants and insects with a macro lens.